usegitdivyansh/hermes-wiki-manager/README.md

 LLM Wiki pattern: Each intern owns a structured page.
 AI synthesises at write time.
 Manager asks what is Divyansh working on and gets an instant answer from the Summary.
 No scanning needed.

 ## Assignment Context
-Built as part of the AIPlanet GenAI Internship (June-October 2026).
+Built as part of the RealtyAI GenAI Internship (June-October 2026).
 - Week 1: Slack to Google Docs pipeline with Hermes agent
 - Week 2: Upgrade to Karpathy LLM Wiki pattern with per-intern markdown files